Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 The Legislature also is discussing Walz's proposal to pay off $377 million in outstanding bond debt on the building, using the surprisingly robust balance in the stadium reserve fund — $368 million.

-That money comes from taxes on pulltabs, including electronic pulltabs that were legalized in 2012 to help with the stadium's debt.
+That money comes from taxes on pulltabs, including electronic pulltabs legalized in 2012 to help with the stadium's debt.

 At the MSFA meeting, Vikings executive vice president Lester Bagley called the study crucial.